MatheusfVesco/MatheusfVesco/README.md

 - 👋 Hi, I’m @MatheusfVesco, a Rad Tech with interest in technology
 - 👀 I’m interested in Python Programming, Data Science, Computer Graphics, AI, Machine Learning, 3D Printing and Radiology
-- 🌱 I’m currently learning R for data science and Python for Computer Vision
+- 🌱 I’m currently learning R for data science and Python for Machine Learning and Computer Vision
 - 📫 You can reach me through my [LinkedIn](https://www.linkedin.com/in/matheus-farinaro-vesco/), and access my [Kaggle Profile](https://www.kaggle.com/matheusfvesco) too!

 <!---